FFAR Awards $540,000 Grant to Minimize Food Waste

-ITHACA and WASHINGTON (March 25, 2019) –The Foundation for Food and Agriculture Research (FFAR) awarded a $540,000 Seeding Solutions Grant to Cornell University to develop a way to convert nutritious agricultural waste into snack foods.
+ITHACA and WASHINGTON (March 25, 2019) –The Foundation for Food & Agriculture Research (FFAR) awarded a $540,000 Seeding Solutions Grant to Cornell University to develop a way to convert nutritious agricultural waste into snack foods.
 The FFAR grant has been matched with funding from the New York Apple Association and Cornell University for a total $1.08 million investment.

 “About one-third of food waste occurs during food processing operations and represents tremendous amounts of nutrition and energy,” said Dr. Syed Rizvi, Professor of Food Process Engineering at Cornell University and the principal investigator of this project.
 “Value recovery from these resources to health beneficial products using novel technologies is both a necessity and a challenge that we propose to address in this research.”

 The demand for commodities such as juice, jam, concentrates and alcohol are increasing.
 Most of these products require only the water and water-soluble components.
 As a result, much of fruit and vegetable skin, seeds, core, stems and soft tissue is left behind after processing.
 The remaining fruit and vegetable bits become an agricultural byproduct called pomace.
 Approximately 25-40 percent of the total fruits processed end up as pomace, which has little economic value, limited utility and is harmful to the environment.